 And once a year the dryer’s entire venting system should be cleaned from the inside out as part of maintenance.

-Cigarettes and candles
+Cigarettes and Candles

 When left unattended a lit candle or a cigarette butt could burst into flames if it came into contact with flammable materials like furniture, books, or tissue boxes.
 It’s best to ensure that cigarettes and candles are properly extinguished before you leave the room.

 You should always keep candles away from curtains with open windows and avoid smoking inside especially while you’re in bed.
-Keep matches and lighters out of reach of children, using child-proof lighters and deep ashtrays, and making sure that an adult is present at all times when a candle is being used are other ways to reduce fire risk.
+Keeping matches and lighters out of reach of children, using child-proof lighters and deep ashtrays, and making sure that an adult is present at all times when a candle is being used are other ways to reduce fire risk.

 When you’re asleep you won’t smell the smoke from a fire and are twice as likely to die in a home fire if you don’t have a working smoke alarm.
 An important part of any home fire escape plan, a smoke alarm will alert you when there’s a house fire.

-It’s best to ensure that your smoke alarm is fully functional, doesn’t have any faults and is in an area of your home where you can hear the alarm.
+It’s best to ensure that your smoke alarm is fully functional, doesn’t have any faults, and is in an area of your home where you can hear the alarm.
 Photoelectric alarms are a great option, especially in kitchens, where they detect visible particles of combustion.

 Interconnected smoke alarms will also soon be mandatory in rental properties with Queensland introducing new smoke alarm legislation effective 1 January 2022.